arcalot/arcaflow-engine/internal/step/README.md

 - `ProvideStageInput()` gives you the opportunity to provide input for a stage so that it may continue.
 - `CurrentStage()` returns the stage the step provider is currently in, no matter if it is finished or not.
 - `Close()` shuts down the step and cleans up the resources associated with the step.
+## Important things to note

+The plugin provider is called from multiple goroutines and must be thread-safe.
+The stage and state variables MUST be consistent at all times and the provider MUST advance through the states properly (e.g. it must not skip over the "running" state.)